joyyycheng/APIGuardian/README.md

 # API Guardian

 API Guardian is a Visual Studio Code extension designed to scan your project for APIs.
 Once the APIs are identified, they will be tested, and a report will be generated containing the full API, its file location, status, and a corresponding message.
 Developers can also hover over the APIs found in their project a pop-up messaage will appear based on the status of your API.
 This extension currently works for JavaScript, TypeScript, Python, CSharp and PHP.

-This project was created as Postman can be a tedious and long process when testing multiple APIs in your project.
-This extension can help to simplify and shorten the time taken for manual debugging and testing giving you more time for development.
+This extension streamlines debugging and testing, reducing manual effort and allowing you to focus more on development.

+This project is part of a learning experience, and while we continuously work to enhance its functionality, we cannot guarantee specific performance outcomes or results.
+We appreciate your understanding and support as we refine this extension.

+As a limitation, the extension can scan GET, POST, UPDATE, and DELETE API endpoints in JavaScript, TypeScript, and Python.
+However, for C#, PHP, and Java, it currently supports scanning only GET API endpoints.

 ## Features
 - Scan your project for APIs, below are examples of the type of API we are able to scan